 I have a doctor that I have seen frequently over the last 12 years.
 We know each other well.
 We’ve become familiar enough with each other that we’ve teased each other on occasion.
-We even have a mild crush on each other, something my husband knows (actually hubby says it’s a “major crush”), so this is not some major confession here.
+We even have a mild crush on each other, something my husband knows (actually hubby says it’s a “major crush”, especially on my part), so this is not some major confession here.
 But there was one time when my doctor and I really pushed each other’s buttons on something.
-Continue reading →
+Continue reading

 “I realized in the early days I just didn’t edit at all.
 But I think you become a little more cagey with your lyrics when you know more people are going to hear them and make assumptions about you as a person.
 Realizing that, you want to be a little more opaque.” – Eddie Vedder (of the band Pearl Jam)

 I think we’ve all experienced emotional jolts at times in our lives.
 Imagine one moment we feel happy and positive, and then during a conversation someone says something that brings on a sudden feeling of fear, self-consciousness, fury, or the like.
 Or imagine that you go to your living room and discover your beloved pet is seriously ill, and are later told that he/she needs to be put down.

 Powerful emotional jolts can also work in the opposite ways, as well.
 Continue reading